 The loss of sight induces a sense of fear that almost feels primal.
 When one of our most frequently used senses fails to function, we feel threatened and we are forced to acclimate by relying more heavily on our senses of hearing and touch.

 While the wet form affects a meager 10-15% of individuals diagnosed with macular degeneration, it is responsible for a staggering 90% of the severe vision loss associated with the condition.
 While these statistics are quite frightening at first, there is hope in that treatments and preventative actions may be able to slow the progression of this condition.

 A key study conducted by the National Eye Institute - titled the long-term Age-Related Eye Disease Study (AREDS) - discovered that when supplementing a diet with a few critical nutrients, the risk of developing macular degeneration was reduced.
-“Let food be thy medicine” and incorporate the following research-supported foods and nutrients into an “anti-AMD” diet.
+“Let food be thy medicine” and incorporate the following research-supported foods and nutrients into an “anti-AMD” diet and eat these DAILY.

 Not only will a diet rich in these foods help to protect one’s eyes, it will also contribute to an overall higher level of health and wellbeing.
 It is best to obtain these nutrients by eating a variety of whole foods; adding dietary supplements only when it is impossible for one to take in adequate amounts of nutrients through diet alone.